Symphony No. 2 (Tippett)

-The Symphony No. 2 by the British composer Michael Tippett was completed in 1957.
+The Symphony No. 2 by the British composer Michael Tippett was completed in 1957 and first performed at the Royal Festival Hall on 5 February 1958.

 Instrumentation

-The symphony is scored for 2 Flutes, (both doubling Piccolo), 2 Oboes, 2 Clarinets in A, 2 Bassoons, 4 Horns, 2 Trumpets, 3 Trombones, Tuba, Timpani, Percussion (1 Player): Side drum, Bass drum, Cymbals, Harp, Piano (doubling Celeste) and Strings.
+The symphony is scored for 2 flutes, (both doubling piccolo), 2 oboes, 2 clarinets in A, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, percussion (timpani, side drum, bass drum, and cymbals), harp, piano (doubling celeste) and strings.

 Form

 The symphony is in four movements, marked as follows: